Dice

 Ain’t nothin’ wrong with that.

-variations: big ol, big-ole, big ole,
+variations: big ol, big ole

-★ If someone calls you a "big-ol mess," it’s probably said with a grin. ★
+★ If someone calls you a "big ol' mess," it’s probably said with a grin. ★

-Origin
+Origin and Etymology

 Likely a regional intensifier formed by pairing "big" with a drawn-out "old," used for emphasis rather than literal age.
 This construction appears in many Southern and Appalachian expressions.

-Notes
+Usage Notes

-"Big-ol" often carries warmth or humor, and the drawn-out vowel in "ol" can make it sound even more exaggerated.
+"Big ol'" often carries warmth or humor, and the drawn-out vowel in "ol" can make it sound even more exaggerated.
 It’s flexible enough to describe anything from objects to people to ideas.

 Kin Topics